intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 If you are using Docker, you could also run `docker rm` to shutdown Cluster Serving.
 ### 4. Model Inference
 We support Python API for conducting inference with Data Pipeline in Cluster Serving.
+The requirements of API are `opencv-python`, `pyyaml`, `redis`.

 We provide basic usage here, for more details, please see [API Guide](APIGuide.md).
 #### Input and Output API
 To input data to queue, you need a `InputQueue` instance, and using `enqueue` method by giving an image path or image ndarray.
 See following example.
 ```